-A company’s success depends on having managers who are strong problem-solvers.
+A company’s success depends on managerial problem-solvers.
 Issues arrive in all sizes, ranging from daily nuisances to organizational crises.

 Managers who have the ability to systematically think through the facts, diagnose the situation, and find an accurate and workable solution will help the business thrive and prosper.